railroadmedia/musora-api/docs/Content.md

 For the content with `coach` type, the endpoint return the associated lessons in the response also, with filter feature.

+If `download` parameter exists on the request, extra data are returned for the offline mode.

 <a href="https://www.postman.com/red-shadow-611407/workspace/staging-drumeo-with-musora-api/request/9725390-50078eda-4039-4084-ba6d-d527a332deb8"  target="_blank" style="float:right;">
 <img width="120px" src="https://images.ctfassets.net/1wryd5vd9xez/1sHuHRROdF7ifCjy4QKVXk/a44e85c6138dbe13126c4ede8650cf29/https___cdn-images-1.medium.com_max_2000_1_O0OZO4m6nbwwnYAtkSQO0g.png"/>
 </a>